rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 We now define the rest of the abstractions building up to the specification of the single source of truth for arithmetization which is used in $\text{trace}$.

 \begin{definition}[Column]
-A set of unique identifiers for the columns of the trace table / concrete circuit.
+A set of unique identifiers for the columns of the trace table.
 \end{definition}
 $$
 c: \Column